adamsilver/adamsilver.io-jekyll/_posts/2014-07-11-javascript-namespacing.md

    link: http://stackoverflow.com/questions/3410984/javascript-namespace
 ---

-Namespaces are used to help with code organisation and discoverability, and in the context of Javascript, the minimisation of global variables [[0](#ref0)].
+Namespaces are used to help with code organisation, discoverability, and in the context of Javascript, the minimisation of global variables [[0](#ref0)].

 Javascript doesn't (at the time of writing) have a dedicated construct for namespacing, but it can be imitated using object literals.
 This article discusses a simple and lean method of utilising namespaces in your application.

 For demonstration purposes let's define an example application.
 Our application will be a zoo and just like *real* zoos it will have animals.
-Additionally, some basic information about the zoo will be stored in the codebase.
+Additionally, some basic information about the zoo will be accessible.

 ## Directory structure

 It's helpful to visualise the directory structure as follows:

-	src/
 	zoo/
 		zoo.js
 		zoo.information.js
 		animals/
 			zoo.animals.js
 			zoo.animals.Penguin.js
 			zoo.animals.Tiger.js

 Namespaces will be defined in `zoo.js` and `zoo.animals.js`.
 All other files define components of the zoo.
 Each folder represents a namespace.
 Each namespace file simply assigns an empty object to a variable or property.